 Driving to Chamonix — stops en route to the Alps

-It’s 900 km from Calais to Chamonix, so it can be done in a day, but sometimes it’s good to break the journey to the Alps.
+Driving to Chamonix is a straightforward 900 km from Calais, so it can be done in a day.
+But sometimes it’s good to break the journey to the Alps.
 You may want to just have a quick overnight stop or a more leisurely break to relax on the way…

 reflected sunset, originally uploaded by rhubarbcrumble.